What is Immunotherapy/Vaccine Treatment for Prostate Cancer?

 - Back or joint pain

 Potentially more severe, but less common, side effects such as high blood pressure (hypertension), low blood pressure (hypotension), and breathing problems may occur, however, these typically subside after treatment.
 Pain, swelling or warmth over affected areas in your arm or leg may be a sign of thrombosis and should be reported to your doctor immediately.
-This is not an exhaustive list of all side effects of Provenge.
-Consult your healthcare provider for any additional concerns or questions, and tell your healthcare provider about any other medications (prescription and over-the-counter), vitamins, or herbal supplements you are taking.
+These are not all the possible side effects of Provenge.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Provenge.

 Research is currently underway to identify other additional vaccines and to further define the long-term efficacy and side effects of Provenge.
 Other notable studies surround a newer vaccine called PROSTVAC.
 PROSTVAC uses a modified virus containing prostate-specific antigen (PSA) in hopes the immune system will respond and target prostate cancer cells with high levels of PSA.
 While the preliminary survival data was promising for PROSTVAC, recent results have not shown that PROSTVAC improves overall survival compared with placebo for patients with metastatic castration-resistant prostate cancer.3,4,7